Your Open Day guide

 University House car park – PO1 2UP

-On-street, pay-and-display parking is available close to campus and Portsmouth Guildhall.
+On-street, pay-and-display parking is available close to campus and to the check-in venue.
 There are also public car parks throughout the City.
 There's more information about city centre car parking on the Portsmouth City Council website.

 Further travel information